Timothy C. Hain, MD Page last modified: March 28, 2019

 The common dogma is that 50% of patients with migraine have first degree family member with migraine (Persico et al, 2015).
 This not such a great feat of course, as with a condition that affects 15% of the population, it would seem difficult NOT to have a family member.
 Lets see -- mother, father -- thats a 30% chance right there.
 A sibling -- we are now up to 45%.

 Now that the human genome has been sequenced, one would think that we could figure out what gene(s) cause migraine.
 This presumes that "migraine" IS a disease, which seems rather unlikely now in view of recent genetic findings.
-The number of single gene variants of migraine are very few.
+The number of single gene variants of migraine are very few, and instead the risk of checking off the right answers on the IHS questionnaire seems to be distributed over a LARGE number of genes..
 Lets take a look at what the review articles say.

 Ducros (2013) stated that "Since 2010, three large genome-wide association studies (GWAS) have identified six genetic variants associated with migraine.
 Each variant has only a modest contribution to the overall genetic risk of migraine, suggesting a marked genetic heterogeneity." -- "The vast majority of the migraine genes are still to be identified."